 #1 - My First Horse - Blue Boy

 Luckily, Blue Boy was a gentle soul and we bonded in no time at all.
 He did throw me off a time or two, but I just climbed back on, gave him a talking-to, and tried again.
 I can remember pretending I was a circus rider and standing on his back.
 I also recall laying across him when he was napping in the pasture.
 I was always authentic with Blue Boy.
 Whether I was happy, sad, or mad, I would share my emotions with him because I knew he understood me.
+I was a quiet, introverted girl and found Blue to be my best friend.

 We spent our summers together from sun-up to sundown riding through the hayfields and playing games of pretend with my friend and her pony.
 We were cowgirls, warriors, circus riders, jockeys, and storm-chasers.
 During the winters, we often made tracks through the snow with me riding bareback to take advantage of Blue’s body heat.
 My relationship with him was effortless.
 Sometimes I chose what we would do and sometimes he did.
 We would just “be'' together and that was all that mattered.
 I joined 4-H and Blue and I went on trail rides, showed at the fair, walked in parades, and went trick-or-treating together.

 Apparently we didn’t have the best showing at the 4-H fair because shortly afterward my parents arranged for riding lessons.
 The amount we didn’t know about horses must have been quite clear.
 I started out on my teacher’s horse.
 I fell in love with the English saddle and started jumping.
 One day I brought Blue for a lesson and after a short discussion, the verdict was that he had to be replaced with a fancier horse if I wanted to start showing.
 So I said goodbye to Blue Boy.
 It was a sacrifice that I had to make; one that I would make again and again over the years.
-To this day, I have not been able to keep a horse for its entire lifetime.
-I still yearn for a forever horse more than I ever have before.

-Looking back, these are the lessons that I learned from Blue Boy:
+Looking back, these are the lessons that I learned from my time withBlue Boy:

 1. Your relationship with your horse is the foundation for everything.
 We never took Blue Boy to a trainer, yet he would do anything for me.
 He crossed everything on trail rides, carried me in my Halloween costumes, packed me in parades, and tolerated the 4-H fair.
 Blue was always willing.